F A S T F A C T S Location | Springfield Population | 140,000 Enrollment | 4,000 Language | English Calendar | Semester

 Opportunities for internships in state government and gov. related businesses

 Biological and Environmental Studies opportunities with the Nature Conservancy

 UIS is one of three campuses of the University of Illinois.
 The UIS campus serves 4,000 students in 20 graduate and 30 undergraduate programs.
 The academic curriculum emphasizes a strong liberal arts core, an array of professional programs, extensive opportunities in experiential education, and a broad engagement in public affairs issues of the day.
 The campus offers many small classes, substantial student-faculty interaction, and a rapidly evolving technology-enhanced learning environment.

-Because of its location in the state capital there is a focus on public policy and service learning which support our excellent credit-bearing internship program.
-The numerous Lincoln sites and state museums/archives also provide unique opportunities for original research in History, Politics, Policy, Literature and Anthropology.
-Additionally there are two biological field stations including one tied to the Nature Conservancy's wetland reclamation project on the Illinois River at Emiquon.
+Because of its location in the state capital, there is a focus on public policy and service learning, which support our excellent credit-bearing internship program.
+The numerous Abraham Lincoln sites and state museums/archives provide unique opportunities for research in History, Politics, Policy, Literature, and Anthropology.
+Additionally, there are two biological field stations, including one tied to the Nature Conservancy's wetland reclamation project on the Illinois River at Emiquon.